Google Nest Thermostat Review

 You do need to use the app to set up your schedule, assigning settings for times like "sleep" or "comfort" and then assigning times for those settings.
 You can also adjust the temperature independently of your schedule by sliding the indicator around or using the + or - buttons.

 Our final round of tests scored each of these smart products on their accuracy.
 We used a calibrated, lab-grade digital thermometer as our control, comparing its reading with the thermostat's displayed temperature multiple times to determine score, with ample time for the measurement on both to stabilize after heating or cooling the room.
-The Google Nest Thermostat finished with an excellent performance, earning it another top-tier score.
+The Google Nest Thermostat finished with an excellent performance.

 We found the Google Nest Thermostat was almost always within a degree Fahrenheit of our control thermometer, with the Nest Thermostat seemingly just rounding to the nearest degree.
 This thermostat doesn't display fractions of a degree, whereas our control thermometer offered precision to two decimal points.
 All in all, we think this thermostat is a great option if you are carefully controlling your home's temperature to minimize energy usage and are looking for one of the more accurate thermostats out there.